mik4el/next_bus_ekensberg/README.md

 Application to find and visualize time for the next SL bus leaving from Ekensberg station, Stockholm, Sweden.

 # Todos
-1. Handle when no bus
-1. Make GUI designed for small screens (2.8)
+1. Make full screen GUI designed for portrait 4:3 screens
 1. Build hardware
 1. Deploy to raspi with external screen